A village of secrets

-Home to hidden waterfalls, secrets of St Cuthbert and walking routes in abundance, beautiful Bellingham’s idyllic setting makes for a peaceful escape.
+Situated on the border of the Northumberland National Park, Bellingham is home to hidden waterfalls and walking routes in abundance.
+You can also discover the secrets of St Cuthbert's Church by looking for 'The Lang Pack', allegedly the grave of a robber who tried to infiltrate a local house.
+Bellingham’s idyllic setting makes for a peaceful escape.
 Sitting on the banks of the North Tyne, stone cottages adorned with ivy sit around every corner, oozing that stereotypical English village charm.

-Find an open fire, kick off your shoes and warm your toes in one of Bellingham’s irresistibly cosy pubs or family-run B&Bs.
-Snug cafés can be found on the quirky street corners, where you can fill your (walking) boots with a Full English or a cream-smothered scone.
+Find an open fire, kick off your shoes and warm your toes in one of Bellingham’s irresistibly cosy pubs.
+You will also find an abundance of Dog-friendly pubs in Bellingham such as the Riverdale Hall Hotel or The Cheviot Hotel to accommodated a nearby walk in Northumberland.
+Snug cafés offering a warm welcome can be found on the quirky street corners, where you can fill your (walking) boots with a Full English or a cream-smothered scone.

-St Cuthbert's Well, known by the locals as Cuddy’s Well, while you’re exploring the village.
+Don’t miss St Cuthbert's Well, known by the locals as Cuddy’s Well, while you’re exploring the village.
 The ancient, holy well sits beside the eleventh-century St Cuthbert's Church that was associated with seventh century monk St Cuthbert.
-Sites relating to the saint are scattered across Northumberland and this is one of the most picturesque, sitting on a grassy bank that leads to the river.
+Local places relating to the saint are scattered across Northumberland and this is one of the most picturesque, sitting on a grassy bank that leads to the river.

 Time your visit with Bellingham’s annual show and country festival and enjoy live bands, children’s activities, food stalls, beer tents, traditional Northumbrian games and more.